Davis Renov Stahler Yeshiva High School for Boys: Demographics

-DRS has 364 students as of 2016, all of whom are Jewish males from Jewish-Orthodox families.
+DRS has about 400 students as of 2025, all of whom are Jewish males from Jewish-Orthodox families.
 The school is located in Woodmere, New York and is the official high school of Hebrew Academy of Long Beach, but receives students from nineteen feeder schools in Nassau, Suffolk, Queens and Brooklyn Counties.
 Transportation is provided to students who live further away from the school.
 A local newspaper claimed that 95% of DRS graduates attend beit medrash (advanced religious studies) after high school and 99% go to Israel for a gap-year.

 Athletics

 DRS has teams for a variety of sports.
 Most sports have a single team, while basketball, floor-hockey, and softball have a Junior Varsity team for 9th and 10th graders as well as a Varsity team for 11th and 12th grade.
-In all, DRS boasts 13 teams which compete in basketball, floor hockey, bowling, fencing, softball, tennis, wrestling, soccer, flag football, and volleyball.
-The Varsity hockey team won the championship of the Metropolitan Yeshiva High School Athletic League (MYHSAL) Hockey league in the year 2001 in the school’s 4th year of existence.
-Since then, they have added 4 more league championships, most recently in 2017.
-The JV team has won 4 more.
-Between the 2 teams, DRS has had a hockey team in the league finals for 13 consecutive seasons.
-Floor hockey is a major part of teenage life in the Jewish-metropolitan area and DRS’s students take the sport very seriously.
+In all, DRS boasts 14 teams which compete in basketball, floor hockey, baseball, bowling, fencing, softball, tennis, wrestling, soccer, flag football, and volleyball.
+The Varsity hockey team won the championship of the Metropolitan Yeshiva High School Athletic League (MYHSAL) Hockey league in the year 2001 in the school's 4th year of existence.
+Since then, they have added five more league championships, most recently in 2024.
+The JV team has won four more.
+Between the two teams, DRS has had a hockey team in the league finals for 13 consecutive seasons.
+Floor hockey is a major part of teenage life in the Jewish-metropolitan area and DRS's students take the sport very seriously.
 The basketball team won its first MYHSAL championship in 2013 and JV won in 2014.
-In 2016 the Varsity team went undefeated in regular season and tournament play, winning the league championship.
-The Volleyball team also won its first championship in 2016.
+In 2016 the Varsity team went undefeated in regular season and tournament play, winning the league championship as well as the Red Sarachek Basketball Tournament.
+The volleyball team also won its first championship in 2016.